jithuraj/jithuraj/README.md

 </br>

-## :iphone: Here are some of my android apps
+## :iphone: &nbsp; Here are some of my android apps

 <h3>Kasaragod Dictionary</h3>